-- 1. Completion of the thirty-nine-hour program with a cumulative grade point average of 3.0. - A passing score report in the appropriate content area of the Praxis II Multiple Subjects Assessment Test (MSAT) must be on file before registration for the internship term will be approved.
-Students are required to take the MSAT at the earliest scheduled test date in their next-to-final term of course work. - 3.
+- 1. Completion of the thirty-nine-hour program with a cumulative grade point average of 3.0. - 2.
+A passing score report in the appropriate content area of the Praxis II Subject Assessment Test must be on file before registration for the internship term will be approved.
+Additionally, early childhood and elementary education majors must have a passing score report on file for the Praxis II Teaching Reading test before beginning their internships.
+Students are required to take the Praxis II test(s) at the earliest scheduled test date(s) in their next-to-final term of course work. - 3.
 Satisfactory performance on each portion of a comprehensive written examination, designed by the institution and developed from selected professional studies (EDU) courses.
-The comprehensive examination is administered in the final (internship) term of the student's program. - 4.
-Demonstrated readiness to teach through on-the-job performance as an intern.
+The comprehensive examination is administered in the final (internship) term of the student's program.

+4. Demonstrated readiness to teach through on-the-job performance as an intern.
 The internship takes place in an approved school in Mobile.
 The internship shall be full-time in the schools as a teacher for a full semester, and a minimum of three hundred clock hours, which should not be limited to one classroom or grade-level, with experiences of the intern progressing to the full responsibilities of the teacher for at least twenty days including at least ten consecutive days.